Ti576/Aperol_Mixer/README.md

 I2C LCD Ground to Gnd
 I2C LCD VCC to 5v

 Rotary Encoder:
 Pin 1 (Ground) to Gnd
 Pin 2 (Button 1) to Gnd
 Pin 3 (Button 2) to D1
 Pin 4 (rotary 1) to D2
 Pin 5 (rotary 2) to D3
 Pin 6 (VCC) to 5v
 My rotary encoder needed a number of pull down resistors, look at the data sheet for the one you are using.

-Strain Gauge
+Strain Gauge:
 Glass detection strain gauge DT to D12
 Glass detection strain gauge SCK to D13
 VCC to 5v
 Gnd to Gnd

-Motor Control Pins connect to MOSFET gate pins
+Motor Control Pins connect to MOSFET gate pins:
 Aperol Pump Control to D4
 Prosecco Pump Control to D5
 Lemonade Pump Control to D6

 The motor +ves shoould be wired to 12v and the ground via the MOSFET drain pin.